zzinnovate/.github/profile/README.md

 Our approach:
 1. Understand complex challenges **fast**.
 2. Turn them into clear, executable concepts.
-3. Build solutions so intuitive, they feel obvious — in the best way.
+3. Build solutions so intuitive, they feel obvious.

 ---